AS SEEN IN:

 Steven’s life changed forever as he traveled and lived the life he always dreamed of.
 Yet he saw so many others fail, which sparked a new mission within him: to teach and mentor others so they could reach financial freedom.
 Steven reveals his strategies and trading methods so you can maximize your profits.

 I looked in the mirror, red-faced and sweat dripping down my forehead.
 A weight in each hand, my arms were numb.
 I looked good; bigger than ever, toned and muscular.
 Once more, I pushed myself to the limit.
 I should have felt great.
 I didn’t.
 I wasn’t good enough.

 My studies would come to an end, and my F-1 Visa would end with it.
 I had no job prospects here in the U.S., not with my visa.
-Not that I had any reason to stay… My former girlfriend gave me a reason, but she left me.
+Not that I had any reason to stay… My former girlfriend gave me a reason, but she had left me.

 I figured hitting the gym each day would make me feel worthy, but as I look in the mirror, I feel as worthless as ever.
 It’s just a distraction.
 Just like all those endless nights of studying the market has been.
 Stuck in that dead-end night shift that nobody else in college wants, I finally found something exciting to pass my time.
 Trading was my way out.

 I would escape the path he wanted for me, and pave my own.
 Plus, I’d be able to execute on all those amazing ideas that could change the world for the better; the ideas my classmates and I would daydream about in school.